 - How are you managing supply chain disruptions and inventory levels?

 - What does the capital return program look like on an ongoing basis?

 - Are you planning on increasing Cap-ex spending?

 - Has demand shifted as a result of stimulus?
 Do you expect to see a drop-off as those benefits end?

 - What are your expectations for additional stimulus or tax changes?
 How is this affecting business decisions?

-- How have strategic changes to the business over the last year positioned the company going forward?
+- How have strategic initiatives (digital transformation etc.) over the last year positioned the company going forward?

 - How is the company thinking about the post-pandemic workplace/workforce?

 The rally rages on.
 For the fifth consecutive quarter the S&P 500 gained over 5% ending Q2 up 8.2% and 14.4% for the year.
 The quarter could distinctly be broken into two halves with the key inflection point